 Understanding requirement specifications was an integral part of information systems design and was critical to the success of interactive systems.
 However, specifying these requirements was not simple to achieve.
 This research, including a literature review, describes general methods to support requirement specification analysis that can be adapted into a range of situations in accordance with relevant standards.
 The main techniques discussed were risk management, stage-based lifecycle models and frameworks.
 Additionally, as part of the methodology and project history, the methods for implementation, process improvements and schedule of the research was examined.
 A case study with statistical analysis was described to illustrate how these techniques, methods and standards have been applied in practice and the advantages and disadvantages experienced.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Grace, Nicola, "Requirement Specification Stage of the Project Lifecycle of Computerized Systems & the Standards that Can Be Implemented" (2010).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 295.